Alexander Rzewuski

-Alexander Rzewuski (1893-1983) was a Catholic clergyman of Polish-Russian aristocratic background, with a Russian Orthodox background.
+Alexander Rzewuski (1893–1983) (also known as Alex-Ceslas Rzewuski) was a Catholic clergyman of Polish-Russian aristocratic background, with a Russian Orthodox background.
+He was also a writer and illustrator.

 Biography

 Alexander descended from a long line of Poles who had played a prominent part in the history of their country.
 At the last partition of Poland in 1795, they passed over to the service of the Russian Empire.
 Rzewuski's grandfather was in the personal suite of four Tsars, and his father, General Adam Rzewuski, born in Ukraine, was military Governor of the Caucasus region at the time of Alexander's birth there in 1893.

-Alexander's mother was a Russian from the Saint Petersburg aristocracy.
+Alexander's mother Katarzyna Lubarski-Fluki was a Russian from the Saint Petersburg aristocracy.
 He was baptised into the Russian Orthodox Church and spent his childhood partly in the Caucasus (with forays into Azerbaijan and Chechnya) and partly in Ukraine, where a series of French and English governesses educated him and his sisters at home.

 As an adolescent of 14, he was sent north, far from the mountains of the Caucasus, to school in Saint Petersburg at the Imperial Alexander Lycée.
 Schooling completed, he passed on to the university there.
 As an undergraduate, he was profoundly, if imperceptibly, affected by the philosophy lectures.
 A cast of mind which was to stay with him until his student days as a Dominican, was introduced.

 Rzewuski served during the war as an officer in command of organising fleets of ambulances for the wounded.